Tungdil01/IntraguildPredation/README.md

 If this is the first time you are running, please install the requirements with the following command:

-source .env/bin/activate && pip3 install -r requirements.txt
+virtualenv .env && source .env/bin/activate && pip3 install -r requirements.txt

-Otherwise, if you already have all the requirements, you may want to copy the following command to your terminal:
+Otherwise, if you already have all the requirements and the virtual environment (.env) configured, you may want to copy the following command to your terminal:

 virtualenv .env && source .env/bin/activate && ipython notebook IntraguildPredation.ipynb